shps951023/Trace-Dapper.NET-Source-Code/README.md

 ## Introduction <a name="page1"></a>

-After years of promotion by Industry Veterans and StackOverflow, “Dapper with Entity Framework” is a powerful combination that deal the needs of “safe, convenient, efficient, maintainable” .
+After years of promotion by Industry Veterans and StackOverflow, “Dapper with Entity Framework” is a powerful combination that deal the needs of `“safe, convenient, efficient, maintainable” `.

 But the current network articles, although there are many articles on Dapper but stay on how to use, no one systematic explanation of the source code logic.
 So with this article “Trace Dapper Source Code” want to take you into the Dapper code, to understand the details of the design, efficient principles, and learn up practical application in the work.

-## Installation Environment <a name="page2"></a>
+## Installation Environment <a name="page1"></a>

 1. Clone the latest version from [Dapper's Github](https://github.com/StackExchange/Dapper)
 2. Create .Net Core Console project